 - Currently enrolled junior or senior

 Apply to become a member at the International Business Institute's office, located at SSB 461.

 The International Business Career Conference is held in the spring semester every year.
 The conference provides an opportunity to students to interact with organization executives, career professionals and academic leaders who will address the concerns of today's students preparing to enter the international business workforce.
 This conference is organized and run by students from the International Business Honor Society.
-For more information about our International Business Career Conference, click here.
+Learn more about the International Business Career Conference.

 This competition first began in 2013.
 Its main objective revolves around solving a real issue a global company is currently facing.
 The two-day event fosters important skills business students can hone to their careers as they too will one day take on global challenges.
 The competition is set up as follows: Students receive the case, related information and a neutral team name at day 1, leaving them with approximately 20 hours for preparation of the case and their presentation.
 Presentations are handed in the next morning and cannot be altered afterwards.
 Each team presents their solution to the case to a jury of three judges.
 Judges are executives from internationally operating companies in the St. Louis area.
 The teams are not allowed to mention their university to guarantee complete neutrality by the judges.
 After each of the teams presented, the winning teams are announced during lunch time.
 They will then present the same presentation to the final jury, consisting of at least one member of the company that created the case.

 *There are many other student organizations at UMSL for students to get involved.
 Please follow this link to view a list of the student organizations on campus.